 The City of Pendleton is introducing the new deviated fixed route service, called “Let’er Bus Transit”.
 This bus route is for the general public, all are welcomed to ride under the following guidelines.
 The routes will begin on October 15th and will run two different routes, six times a day.
 The routes will not operate on federal holidays.

 The North-East route will run from Walmart out to Riverside and back through the North Hill neighborhood.
 Stops on the North-East route will include City Hall, Main Street, state offices on Emigrant, the high school and BMCC.

 The South-West route will run from Walmart south through the McKay, Sherwood and South Hill neighborhoods.
 Stops will include St. Anthony hospital, Southgate Medical Center and the St. Anthony’s physical therapy office.

 Please see the route map and bus stop times on this website.
-Each one way ride will cost $1.
-Exact fare is requested as drivers may not have access to change.
 Route deviation requests up to half a mile off the route and “Flag Stops” require a 24 hour advance phone notice Monday through Friday during open dispatch hours. (“Flag Stops” are designated stops that are not stopped at daily without an advance notice request.
 Flag stops include the Airport and Grecian Heights.)
 The dispatch phone line number is 541-276-6476 and is available between 8 am and 5 pm Monday through Friday.